shivaaa07/JS-Hindi-Learning/README.md

 # JS-Hindi-Learning
-A code repo for JavaScript Series at Chai aur Code
+A code repo for JavaScript Series at Chai aur Code by Hitesh Sir.